whitneyburton/portfolios/students/1608-back/joseph-stansfield/mod4.md

 ### Playing a Part

 I was Co-Lead of the Turing Lab.
 I ran a basic Arduino spike on my own, and helped Kyle Zucker lead a spike on circuit bending.
-I also paired with a couple students from different mods.
-Helped Seth debug a test suite and helped Maia with some SQL.
+I also paired with Seth from mod one to help him fix a test suite error and Maia from 1608-FE on some SQL.

 ------------------